mapbox/vtvalidate/README.md

 - If the tile is valid, `vtvalidate` will return an empty string.
 - If the tile is invalid, `vtvalidate` will return the string output from vtzero.
-- `vtvalidate` will throw an error if there is unexpected behaviour, for example an invalid parameter value or a corrupt compressed buffer.
+- `vtvalidate` will throw an error if there is unexpected behaviour, for example an invalid argument value passed into `vtvalidate.isValid()` or a corrupt compressed buffer.

-#### Type of validation
-`vtvalidate` validates tile data against [vtzero](https://github.com/mapbox/vtzero):
-- Tile data consistent with the [Mapbox vector tile spec - Version 2](https://www.mapbox.com/vector-tiles/specification/).
-Tiles created via Mapbox vector tile spec Version 1 will be flagged invalid.
-- Read tile layer(s) and feature(s)
-- Decode properties
-- Decode geometries

-If you'd like to add more extensive tile validation, check out [this example](https://github.com/mapbox/vtzero/blob/master/examples/vtzero-check.cpp).

 #### Valid tile
 ```js